dojo/docs/dojox/image/Lightbox.rst

 With JavaScript disabled using this method, natural links well be followed, showing the Image directly.
 This will also occur if the user clicks on the link before the :ref:`parser <dojo/parser>` runs.

-A Lightbox instance has a .show() method, which tells the shared 'MasterDialog' to show a the image defined by the Lightbox that triggered the event.
+A Lightbox instance has a .show() method, which tells the shared 'MasterDialog' to show the image defined by the Lightbox that triggered the event.

 .. js ::